EGhost98/Primenumbers_Asg/README.md

-# Django Search Application Readme
+# Primenumbers Technologies Django Assignment README

 This is a Django project that includes fuzzy search functionality for restaurant dishes.